fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_019.md

 be a good match for new developers who want to try out working for them.

-## What Does It Take to Excel as a Junior Developer?
+## What Does It Take To Excel As A Junior Developer?

 The obvious answer is to perform well with your coding and need little to no guidance other than what your